radu-costea/awesome-storyboards/Readme.md

 - Difficult to manage work accross a team: less files means more chances of having a conflict
 - Stringly programming

 As always, I don't think there is a good or bad solution, each solutions comes with some benefits and some drawbacks.
 It's a matter of what you can live with.
-I for one consider storyboards to be a good choice for most of the cases, but I can't ignore their drawback.
+I for one consider storyboards to be a good choice for most of the cases, but I can't ignore their drawbacks.

 To fix some of this drawbacks there are already out there some code generators which you can use.
 I tried **swiftgen** and though it worked pretty well, I didn't like the fact that it was generating a parallel structure for all the storyboards and the navigation allowed for each.
 I wanted something more closely coupled to my view controllers.
 Why not doing a code generator of our own?